Astroua/TurbuStat/docs/tutorials/metrics/vca_example.rst

 **The data in this tutorial are available** `here <https://girder.hub.yt/#user/57b31aee7b6f080001528c6d/folder/59721a30cc387500017dbe37>`_.

-We need to import the `~turbustat.statistics.PCA_Distance` class, along with a few other common packages:
+We need to import the `~turbustat.statistics.VCA_Distance` class, along with a few other common packages:

     >>> from turbustat.statistics import VCA_Distance
     >>> from astropy.io import fits